Trade directory · Springfield metro · Massachusetts

 Inspection Schedule

-Initial permit inspection before work begins, rough inspection after structural work, final inspection upon completion.
-Additional inspections required for structural modifications or commercial projects.
+Initial permit inspection before work begins, mid-point inspection for structural work, final inspection upon completion.
+24-48 hour notice required for scheduling inspections through Springfield Building Department.

 §4